caped-crusader21/pagination-example-frontend/README.md

 # 📄 Pagination Example (React)

-A simple React app showcasing client-side pagination
+A simple React app showcasing client-side pagination for improved performance by loading in subsets.

 ---